kunjzk/mern-backend/README.md

 - https://www.npmjs.com/package/dotenv
 - `const port = process.env.PORT || 3000`
 - Create a .env file but don't push it to github.
 Now on DO we get the env from the runtime.

+## Better logging

+- Use `winston` and `morgan`.
+Guide: https://docs.chaicode.com/advance-node-logger/
+- Use winston to create a logger that can parse custom formatted logs and forward them anywhere (console, db, file) and morgan to define a custom log format.
+- Export your winston logger and then import it in your main scripts.
+Now insead of using `console.log` use `logger.info` etc to get pretty printed logs with useful information.
+- Use `app.use(function)` to create middleware.
+That simple.